srsran/srsRAN_4G/README.md

     * lksctp:            http://lksctp.sourceforge.net/
     * config:            http://www.hyperrealm.com/libconfig/

-For example, on Ubuntu 17.04, one can install the required libraries with:
+For example, on Ubuntu, one can install the mandatory build dependencies with:
 ```
 sudo apt-get install cmake libfftw3-dev libmbedtls-dev libboost-program-options-dev libconfig++-dev libsctp-dev
 ```
 or on Fedora:
 ```
-dnf install cmake fftw3-devel polarssl-devel lksctp-tools-devel libconfig-devel boost-devel
+dnf install cmake fftw3-devel mbedtls-devel lksctp-tools-devel libconfig-devel boost-devel
 ```
+For CentOS, use the Fedora packages but replace `libconfig-devel` with just `libconfig`.

 Note that depending on your flavor and version of Linux, the actual package names may be different.